bugparty/chatgpt_math_converter_for_mac/README.md

-# ChatGPT Math Notation Converter
+# ChatGPT Clipboard LaTeX Fixer

 A lightweight cross-platform utility that automatically converts ChatGPT's LaTeX-style math notation to standard Markdown math syntax in your clipboard.